 [Heading inserted by No. 4 of 2002 s.
 58.]

-34. Obligation to repair
+34. Dealer’s duty to repair certain defects in sold vehicles

 A dealer who sells a vehicle to which this Division applies shall at his own expense repair or make good, or cause to be repaired or made good, a defect for which he is responsible under sections 34B, 34C and 34D so as to —